joygetsit/tsn-taprio/README.md

 # TSN
 Programs and scripts to test TSN on Linux

+To make and load the module for the first time, execute 'sudo make'.
+To delete all interfaces and remove the module, execute 'sudo make unload'

-To run the scripts when they are first downloaded to the PC, execute:
+To run the scripts when they are first downloaded to the PC, execute following commands to give permissions:
 sudo chmod 777 installdriver.sh
 sudo chmod 777 uninstallbridge.sh
 sudo chmod 777 install_bridge.sh

-To make and load the module for the first time, execute 'sudo make'.
-To delete all interfaces and remove the module, execute 'sudo make unload'
+sudo chmod 777 Script_TSN.sh

 To load multi-queue TSN interface driver and configure 4 TSN interfaces, execute './installdriver.sh'.